What is ISP in Computer Networking?

 Levels of Internet Service Provider (ISP): –

 Tier-1 ISP -These ISPs are at the top of the hierarchy and they have a global reach.

 Tier-2 ISP -These ISPs are service providers who connect between tier 1 and tier 3 ISPs.
 They have regional or country reach and they behave just like Tier-1 ISP for Tier-3 ISPs.

 In general terms, ISP provides internet at a cost.
 It has 3 different levels known as tiers 1,2,3 respectively.
 It is of different types as discussed above.
-It has given life a speed by offering higher speeds.
+It has given daily life a faster life by offering higher bandwidth.
 It acts as a backbone these days.